The School Auction: How to Maximize Donations and Success

 How to Get Donations

 At the end of the day, the success of your school auction all comes down to one thing: the items themselves.
-No matter how smooth the arrangements may be or how fun a party, if your items aren’t interesting, then you are unlikely to fetch top dollar.
+No matter how smooth the arrangements may be or how fun a party is, you are unlikely to fetch top dollar if your items aren't interesting.

-The first step in the item-collecting process is to make a list of the things that you would want to bid on.
+The first step in the item-collecting process is listing the things you want to bid on.
 It’s a good idea to dig into your own interests as you’re a good representative of your school community and their interests.

 Second, go for large corporations.
 It would surprise you how many established companies are actually willing to donate to school auctions.
-Some of them, like OtterBox and Kendra Scott Jewelry, even have school programs that are specifically set aside for donations.
-When targeting the bigger corporate companies, it's more about research and connections, as they tend to work through a more formalized process.
+Some of them, like OtterBox and Kendra Scott Jewelry, even have school programs set aside for donations.
+Targeting the bigger corporate companies is more about research and connections, as they tend to work through a more formalized process.

 Third, make sure to target a large number of local businesses.
-Both small one shop stores that serve the community and stores that are part of a larger chain but have a local presence are likely to donate.
-For example, the manager at your local Athleta likely has autonomy to give donations that support local causes.
-With local restaurants, salons, or stores, it’s good to just go in and ask the manager for donations face-to-face as these businesses thrive on customer service.
-Taking your school-going kid along is also a great hack as people love to see who they’ll actually be donating for.
-Also being willing to show your investment in their business by buying an item you may need at home while asking for a donation can go a long way.
+Both small one-shop stores serving the community and stores part of a larger chain with a local presence are likely to donate.
+For example, the manager at your local Athleta likely has the autonomy to give donations that support local causes.
+With local restaurants, salons, or stores, it’s good to go in and ask the manager for donations face-to-face, as these businesses thrive on customer service.
+Taking your school-going kid along is also a great hack, as people love to see who they’ll donate to.
+Also, being willing to show your investment in their business by buying an item you may need at home while asking for a donation can go a long way.

-Finally, it is also a good idea to ask your school to donate a couple of items, such as parking spaces, premier seating at school functions, or letting students be the teacher for a day.
-The benefit in these is that these items are attractive students and parents alike, and they also do not carry a high cost for the school.
+Finally, it is also a good idea to ask your school to donate some items, such as parking spaces, premier seating at school functions, or letting students be the teacher for a day.
+The benefit is that these items are attractive to students and parents alike and do not carry a high cost for the school.

 Making the Most of Your Donated Items

 So, you’ve put in all the hard work and hours and gotten your hands on some sweet items.
 That’s great!
 But that’s not your work done.
-The price an item auctions for majorly depends on how it’s presented, and so the question comes down to making the most of your items.
+The price an item auctions for depends on its presentation, so the question comes down to making the most of your items.

 A great way to increase the value of your existing items is to combine them to create a package deal.
-For instance, if you’ve gotten donations from a toy store, a bakery, a burger place and an event hall then you can put all of these together and auction off a birthday package.
-Not only is this likely to auction for a higher price than the individual items, but it will also attract a lot more attention.
+For instance, if you’ve gotten donations from a toy store, a bakery, a burger place, and an event hall, you can put all of these together and auction off a birthday package.
+Not only is this likely to auction for a higher price than the individual items, but it will also attract much more attention.

 What Items Fetch Top Dollar?

-It’s important to try and figure out what really drives people when they’re bidding.
-In other words, what characteristics do big ticket items have?
-Historically, some winning big ticket items at school auctions have been:
+It’s important to try and figure out what drives people when they’re bidding.
+In other words, what characteristics do big-ticket items have?
+Historically, some winning big-ticket items at school auctions have been:

 · A Pixar Studios tour